Skip to main content

 Execution Time Limit.
 An execution can run for up to 15 minutes.
 If your execution takes longer than 15 minutes, it will be terminated.
 When sizing chunks of records, consider how many can be processed within 15 minutes.

-Payload size limit. webhook request can be up to about 6MB in size.
+Payload size limit.
+A webhook request can be up to approximately 6MB in size.
 If a chunk of records exceeds 6MB, the chunks will need to be smaller.

 For information on Prismatic integration limits, see Integration Limits.